dougeby/IntuneDocs/intune/known-issues.md

 ### Removes default Corporate Device Enrollment profiles in Apple DEP
 The Azure portal does not support a default Corporate Device Enrollment profile for Apple Device Enrollment Program (DEP) devices.
 This functionality, available in the classic Silverlight Intune console, is discontinued to prevent unintentional profile assignment.
 When DEP serial numbers sync in the Azure portal, no Corporate Device Enrollment profile is assigned.
 An enrollment profile must be assigned before using the device.

+### Apple DEP token restored with migration

+If you deleted an Apple Device Enrollment Program token in the Intune classic (Silverlight) portal and do not upload a new token to the Azure Intune portal, the original token is restored in the Azure Portal when you migrate.
+To remove this token and prevent DEP enrollment, delete the token from the Azure Portal.

 ## Altering groups created by Intune during migration delays migration

 In preparation for migration, your groups are copied from Intune to Azure AD.
 Any further changes you make in the classic Intune portal are updated in the Azure AD group.
 However, any changes made in Azure AD are not synchronized back to the classic Intune console.
 This situation might result in your migration to the Azure Portal failing, and delays to your migration.